Geeksongs/geeksongs.github.io/index.md

 </table>

 ## Experience
 - I'm currently a first-year undergraduate student majoring in computational data science and mathematics.
 I'll graduate with a bachelor of advanced computing degree(with Honor) from the School of Computer Science, the University of Sydney.My ambition is to become a computer vision researcher in the future.
-I'm looking for a summer research intern, if you are interested with me and my background, please contact me through email.

 ## Interested Research area
 1. Computer Vision